zzhangjii/learning-library/ziplabs/adw-services/README.md

 As a user you need to pick the database service based on your performance and concurrency requirements.

 This lab uses the LOW and HIGH database services to understand the performance differences between them.
 The lab will run queries on sample data set provided out of the box with ADWC.
-ADWC provides the Oracle Sales History sample schema and the Star Schema Benchmark (SSB) data set, these data sets are in the SH and SSB schemas respectively.
+ADWC provides the Oracle Sales History (SH) sample schema and the Star Schema Benchmark (SSB) data set, these data sets are in the SH and SSB schemas respectively.

 ### What Do You Need? ###